FTAsr/KEX/KEX3/readme.md

 The Extractor Class has six modules:

-1. 1)Clustering with number of keywords relative to the input document
+1. Clustering with number of keywords relative to the input document
-2. 2)Skip-Agglomeration with the number of keywords relative to the input document
+2. Skip-Agglomeration with the number of keywords relative to the input document
-3. 3)Clustering with an absolute number of keywords
+3. Clustering with an absolute number of keywords
-4. 4)Skip-Agglomeration with an absolute number of keywords
+4. Skip-Agglomeration with an absolute number of keywords
-5. 5)Clustering with an absolute number of keywords along with an initial word (Skips the selection part)
+5. Clustering with an absolute number of keywords along with an initial word (Skips the selection part)
-6. 6)Skip-Agglomeration with an absolute number of keywords along with an initial word (Skips the selection part)
+6. Skip-Agglomeration with an absolute number of keywords along with an initial word (Skips the selection part)

 The Extractor class is imported as follows: